Adesina-Ayobami/alx-pre_course/README.md

 I am a software engineer.
-Learning from Alx_